 - 2.11.2.7.1.
 Internal Appeals of coverage determinations, or Medicare service denials, reductions and terminations will be made to the entity taking the action. - 2.11.2.7.1.1.
 Subsequent Appeals for traditional Medicare A and B services that are not fully in favor of the Enrollee will be automatically forwarded to the Medicare IRE by the entity. - 2.11.2.7.1.2.
 Enrollees may be able to request a hearing before an Office of Medicare Hearings and Appeals (OMHA) administrative law judge for decisions upheld by the IRE.
-Further levels of Appeal may also be available.
+Further levels of Appeal may also be available. - 2.11.2.7.2.
+Internal Appeals for Medicaid service denials will be made to the entity taking the action and/or, until December 31, 2017, MAHS.
+For appeals filed on or before December 31, 2017, requests to MAHS may be made in lieu of, prior to, concurrently, or after it is made to the entity taking the action if the request is made within ninety (90) calendar days of the Adverse Action Notice or Adverse Benefit Determination Notice.
+Beginning on January 1, 2018, all internal Appeals for Medicaid service denials must be made to the entity taking the action prior to filing an appeal with MAHS.

-- 2.11.2.7.2.
-Internal Appeals for Medicaid service denials will be made to the entity taking the action and/or MAHS.
-Requests to MAHS may be made in lieu of, prior to, concurrently, or after it is made to the entity taking the action if the request is made within ninety (90) calendar days of the Adverse Action Notice. - 2.11.2.7.3.
-Sustained decisions by the entity resulting in Medicaid service denials will not be auto-forwarded to MAHS, but may be appealed by Enrollees or their authorized representative to MAHS if they have not already done so as long as they are still within ninety (90) calendar days of the Adverse Action Notice. - 2.11.2.7.4.
+- 2.11.2.7.3.
+Sustained decisions by the entity resulting in Medicaid service denials will not be auto-forwarded to MAHS, but may be appealed by Enrollees or their authorized representative to MAHS if they have not already done so as long as they are still within ninety (90) calendar days of the Adverse Action Notice or Adverse Benefit Determination Notice for appeals filed on or before Deceber 31, 2017.
+Requests for State Fair Hearing filed on or after January 1, 2018, must be filed within one hundred and twenty (120) days of the notice of resolution. - 2.11.2.7.4.
 The Enrollee also has the right to request an external review with DIFS through the PRIRA MCL 550.1901-1929 on Medicaid service denials by the entity. - 2.11.2.7.5.
 For Appeals for services for which Medicare and Medicaid overlap (including, but not limited to home health, durable medical equipment and skilled therapies, but excluding Part D), Enrollees may file an Appeal through either the Medicaid or Medicare Appeals processes or both.
-Adverse Internal Appeals will be auto-forwarded to the IRE by the entity, and the Enrollee may also file a request for a hearing with MAHS.
-If an Appeal is sent to the IRE and filed with MAHS, any determination in favor of the Enrollee will bind the entity and will require payment by the entity for the service or item in question granted in the Enrollee's favor which is closest to the Enrollee's relief requested on Appeal. - 2.11.2.7.6.
+Adverse internal Appeals will be auto-forwarded to the IRE by the entity, and the Enrollee may also file a request for a hearing with MAHS in accordance with Section 2.11.2.7.3 If an Appeal is sent to the IRE and filed with MAHS, any determination in favor of the Enrollee will bind the entity and will require payment by the entity for the service or item in question granted in the Enrollee's favor which is closest to the Enrollee's relief requested on Appeal. - 2.11.2.7.6.
 All Appeals must be resolved by the entity as expeditiously as the Enrollee's condition requires, but always within thirty (30) calendar days of request for standard Appeals and within seventy-two (72) hours of request for Expedited Appeals. - 2.11.2.7.6.1.
-This time frame may be extended up to fourteen (14) calendar days if the Enrollee, the authorized representative, the provider or the entity can show that there is a need for additional information and can demonstrate that the delay is in the Enrollee's interest - 2.11.2.7.7.
-MAHS will resolve Appeals as expeditiously as the Enrollee's condition requires, but always within ninety (90) calendar days of the received request.
+This time frame may be extended up to fourteen (14) calendar days if the Enrollee, the authorized representative, the provider or the entity can show that there is a need for additional information and can demonstrate that the delay is in the Enrollee's interest.